DANIELA BEVERVANSO

 Role — Project Conception, Coordination & Artistic Direction

 The Indigenous of Brazil project offers a profound immersion into the cultures of Brazil’s Indigenous peoples, serving as a vital platform for cultural preservation and intercultural dialogue.
-By integrating exhibitions, lectures, and workshops with specialists in anthropology, ethnology, and the arts, the initiative brings to the fore civilisations that are frequently underrepresented in mainstream discourse.
+By integrating exhibitions, lectures, and workshops led by specialists in anthropology, ethnology, and the arts, the initiative highlights civilisations that are often underrepresented in mainstream discourse.

 The programme features visual showcases of Indigenous art and artefacts, alongside academic symposiums and hands-on workshops that explore both ancestral traditions and contemporary practices.
 By framing Indigenous culture as living heritage, the project highlights its enduring continuity and dynamic evolution.
-Close collaboration with specialists ensures a nuanced representation, celebrating Indigenous contributions to global heritage while actively amplifying Indigenous voices within institutional and public spaces.
+By working closely with specialists, we provide nuanced representation, celebrating Indigenous contributions to global heritage and amplifying Indigenous voices in institutional and public spaces.

 IntoHaus